 2. Use Associations Instead of Translations

-3. Watch and Read Authentic Spanish Media
+3. Read and Watch Authentic Spanish Media

-4. Try Writing in Spanish
+4. Practice Writing in Spanish

 Journaling will help you transition from translating to thinking.
 Every morning and/or evening, write about your day in Spanish.
 Writing thoughts out means you’ve got to think—if you’re writing in Spanish, you’re thinking in Spanish.

 Another writing exercise that encourages thinking in Spanish is sharing thoughts old-school with a pen pal.
-Writing to a native Spanish speaker not only forces you to think in Spanish, it’s also a great way to pick up cultural references and social nuances.
+Writing to a native Spanish speaker not only forces you to think in Spanish, but it’s also a great way to pick up cultural references and social nuances.

 Remember, don’t translate the letter—write it naturally, thinking of what you want to say as you’re writing.
 Again, keep a Spanish dictionary at your side if you’re lost for words.